Winged horse: Norse

 While many horses in Norse mythology can fly, only Hófvarpnir, steed of Gná, has been depicted as winged.
 Sleipnir, Odin's eight-legged horse, is famously capable of flight, but is not said to have had wings.

-Slavic
+Romanian

-In the folklore of Romania, the prince and hero Făt-Frumos rides a steed called alul năzdrăvan (loosely translated as 'magic horse'), often depicted as a flying, winged horse who advises the prince in their many adventures.
+In the folklore of Romania, the prince and hero Făt-Frumos rides a steed called calul năzdrăvan (loosely translated as 'magic horse'), often depicted as a flying, winged horse who advises the prince in their many adventures.

 East Asian

-Chinese Mythology
+Chinese mythology

 Three winged horses were discussed in ancient Chinese texts, yet the lines between the three seem to blur.
 Some scholars debate about the distinction or difference between the three, as their features were largely similar.

 The tianma (meaning 'heavenly horse') were "blood-sweating horses" sometimes depicted as winged, that were highly sought after by Han Dynasty Emperor Wu.